Search official government public records, criminal records, court records, and background check resources for Gardendale, Texas.

 Elections & Voter Records

 To register to vote in Gardendale, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Ector County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Gardendale, contact the Ector County Clerk's office for schedules and ballot information.
+For local county and state elections (Gardendale is an unincorporated community in Ector County and does not hold municipal elections), contact the Ector County Clerk's office for schedules and ballot information.

-Property records for Gardendale, Texas are maintained by the Ector Tax Assessor-Collector's Office and the Ector County County Clerk.
+Property records for Gardendale, Texas are maintained by the Ector Tax Assessor-Collector's Office and the Ector County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Ector County, including parcels in Gardendale.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Ector County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Ector County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Ector County offices at the county courthouse.
-The Ector County Treasurer handles property tax payments and tax sale information.
+The Ector County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Gardendale, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Ector County Clerk's office issues marriage licenses and maintains marriage records for Ector County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.